 After spending some time here, the tour group will head to lunch in the fishing town of Vík.
 The bus drops everyone off in the parking lot of a large factory building that contains a cafeteria, a café, a grocery store, and an Icewear outlet store.
 The cafeteria offers some traditional Icelandic meals, such as lamb meat soup and Arctic char.
 Icewear is the perfect place to pick up some souvenirs, as well as outdoor gear for Iceland’s climate.

 After lunch, time can be spent walking around the town before meeting back at the bus to head to Skógafoss.
-This waterfall is gorgeous, surrounded by lush cliffs with a wide river traveling away from it.
-There are two options to walk there.
-Visitors can climb up a set of stairs to a viewpoint above the waterfall and walk alongside the river.
-Or walk to the foot of the waterfall to look up at its height and be sprayed by its mist.
+This waterfall is gorgeous, and is surrounded by lush cliffs, with a wide river traveling away from it.
+There are two options for walking there.
+Visitors can climb up a set of stairs to a viewpoint above the waterfall and walk alongside the river, or walk to the foot of the waterfall to look up at its height and be sprayed by its mist.
 Both provide beautiful views of Skógafoss and the surrounding landscape.

 The next and final stop of the day is Seljalandsfoss, another waterfall.
-You won’t tire of seeing waterfalls in Iceland; each has their own charm and beauty to them.
+You won’t tire of seeing waterfalls in Iceland; each has their own charm and beauty.

-Seljalandsfoss is a much narrower waterfall than Skógafoss and tourists can follow a pathway that takes leads behind it!
-However, you’ll need to watch your footing as it gets very slippery.
-Also, expect to be sprayed by a large amount of water.
-For those who may not be capable of this walk, there is the option to walk along the foot of the cliff where there is another tiny waterfall.
+Seljalandsfoss is a much narrower waterfall than Skógafoss and tourists can follow a pathway that leads behind it!
+You’ll need to watch your footing, as it gets very slippery, and you can expect to be sprayed by a large amount of water.
+For those who may not be capable of this walk, there is the option to walk along the foot of the cliff, where there is another tiny waterfall.

 For this tour, wear a waterproof jacket and good shoes, even if you don’t choose to walk behind Seljalandsfoss.
 For the audio guide, it is recommended you bring your own headphones, otherwise, you can buy a set on the bus.
 You can book online and check out other tours with Reykjavík Sightseeing at https://reykjaviksightseeing.is/